thecodechaser/awesome-books/README.md

 # Awsome Books

-> Awesome Books is project that contains list of book's data(titile, author), User can add and remove books to the list.
+> Awesome Books is a website that contains a list of book's data(titile, author), Users can add and remove books from and the list.
+The website contains three different sections following the SPA(single page application) approach.

 ## Screenshots: